favalosdev/F-Scheme/README.md

 # F-Lisp

-Implementation of a Scheme dialect written in Haskell.
+Implementation of my own Scheme dialect written in Haskell.